8shashank/OracleOfOmaha/README.md

 fixed amount of cash that they can use to trade.

 #Details
 The bots trade every five seconds when the stock information updates.
-The rules are easy to set up.
 A rule can only be satisfied once within a time span of 12 hours.
 This prevents the situation when the bot keeps on buying a fixed amount until the user is out of cash.